 Robotic Process Automation can yield several benefits for your accounting department.
 Here are five top ways RPA impacts Accounts Payable.

 Robotic process automation can greatly improve invoice data capture.
 The monotonous and intensive nature of manual data capture inevitably leads to occasional errors in the input.
 These errors are extremely costly.
 That said, RPA, is programmed to extract specific information and functions error-free.

-Apart from extracting data without errors, the RPA system performs well during the order matching, as well.
+Apart from extracting data without errors, the RPA system performs well during order matching, as well.
 It looks out for exceptions and keeps them to a minimum.
 As these systems are programmable, you can configure them to match invoices at all levels.
-Doing so makes invoice error handling extremely convenient and allowing you to pass correct invoices over to the approval stage without hold-ups.
+Doing so makes invoice error handling extremely convenient and allows you to pass correct invoices over to the approval stage without hold-ups.